popphp/pop-form/README.md

 There are number of different concepts happening in the above example:

-1. We created the form object and gave it an 'id' attribute.
+1. We created the form object and gave it an `id` attribute.
 2. We created the individual field elements setting their name, label, attributes, validators, etc.
 3. We added the field elements to the form object.
-4. We checked for a $_POST submission.
+4. We checked for a `$_POST` submission.
 If not detected, we just render the form for the first time.
-5. If a $_POST submission is detected:
+5. If a `$_POST` submission is detected:
     1. Set the field values with the values in the $_POST array (a bad idea without any [filtering](#filtering))
     2. Check if the form object passes validation.
 If not, re-render the form with the errors.